aripalo/CasperJS-e2e-testing/README.md

 # CasperJS testing

-Examples where we load Google and do a search, then we test if we are on a right results page and did we get enough results.
+Examples of using [CasperJS](http://casperjs.org/) where we load Google and do a search, then we test if we are on a right results page and did we get enough results.

 ## Prequisites